KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 While these commands will not *always* install all dependencies you will need when compiling KDE software (for example, when compiling with [kde-builder]({{< ref "kde-builder-setup" >}}), where the software is always changing), they will make your dependency resolution faster.

-### Debian, Ubuntu, Kubuntu, KDE neon
+### Debian, Ubuntu, Kubuntu, and KDE neon

-All the build packages known by the package you want to build can be installed with `apt build-dep`:
+All known build dependencies for the package you want to build can be installed with `apt build-dep`:

 ```bash
 sudo apt build-dep dolphin